thepranavreddy/pdsnd_github/README.md

 Exploring US Bikeshare Data using the user inputs.

 ### Description
-Describe what your project is about and what it does
+My project is about providing the customer statistics for the US Bikesharing data by taking certain inputs from the User.

 ### Files used
 Include the files used